Our Lead People Scientist explains how organizations can use predictive analysis to get actionable insights to improve employee experience.

 When conducting such multiple linear regressions, you should be able to make 3 conclusions, which are: (a) which predictor variables actually predict the outcome, (b) for those predictor variables that predict the outcome, which ones have greater impact and (c) the amount of change we can expect in outcome variable if we make changes to specific predictor variables.
 This is critical as you would have the greatest ROI in improving your outcomes by working on the predictors that actually influence it and with a focus on those that have greater impact.
 This is especially beneficial considering that usually there is limited time and resources to work on everything.

-Going back to our earlier example on employee engagement, there are 4 dimensions that can contribute to it, and within each dimension there can be multiple sub-facets (e.g., culture encompasses communication, autonomy and rewards), which can make it difficult for organisations to understand which factors drive employee engagement in the most impactful way.
-The use of people analytics and regression analyses can provide organisations with insights on that.
-Having a simple and intuitive dashboard that can summarise all the output generated from the analyses conducted will go a long way for organisation leaders and managers to act on the insights quickly after.
+Going back to our earlier example on employee engagement, there are 4 dimensions that can contribute to it, and within each dimension there can be multiple sub-facets (e.g., culture encompasses communication, autonomy and rewards), which can make it difficult for organizations to understand which factors drive employee engagement in the most impactful way.
+The use of people analytics and regression analyses can provide organizations with insights on that.
+Having a simple and intuitive dashboard that can summarise all the output generated from the analyses conducted will go a long way for organization leaders and managers to act on the insights quickly after.

 Once you have identified the key predictors of engagement, or any other outcome variable, here are a few suggestions on how to leverage on the insights in an action-oriented way.